BMIN-5100-Spring-2025/Hwang_UMLSpipeline/README.md

-# UMLS Concept Embedding Pipeline
+# ConceptMap: Enhancing Medical Document Representation through Concept Embeddings

 End‑to‑end pipeline that:
 * Extracts UMLS concepts from text using QuickUMLS.